The astrophysics group maintains a small group of Linux

 introductory lessons on Linux commands, text editing,

-site that has a lot of useful information.
+one web site that has a lot of useful information.

 The Scientific Linux distribution includes a lot of very useful